mortendk/mortendk/README.md

 ```

 ## 👋 What i do
-Building Bridges Between & Development
+Building Bridges Between Design & Development
 [morten.dk](https://morten.dk)

 ## 🎨 Make Things Pretty
 - Design
 - UX
-- Web more web and yes web the free and open platform for everything awesome
+- Websites yes the web the free and open platform for everything awesome

 ## 👷‍♂️ Implements the pretty things into code
 - HTML, CSS, JS, Twig, Nunjucks, antlers, liquid ...  if its a `{{ var }}` and `{% dostuff %}` then count me in